NVlabs/CircuitOps/README.md

 - Details on available designs and their specifications are in the [sample_IRs folder README](./IRs/README.md).

 ### 3. Use CircuitOps APIs
-- Once the IR tables are present for the desired designs CircuitOps APIs can be used to preprocess the data and geenrate custom application specific datasets.
+- Once the IR tables are present for the desired designs CircuitOps APIs can be used to preprocess the data and generate custom application specific datasets.
 - The `circuitops_api.py` provides a central API for accessing and analyzing IR tables.
 - See the [src folder README](./src/README.md) for usage details.